keelback-code/the-rhubarb-witch/README.md

-[Story map/flow chart document]("../assets/readme-files/game-text.doc") also check this works [Story map/flow chart photo]("../assets/readme-files/") also check this works
+[Story map/flow chart document]("../assets/readme-files/game-text.doc") also check this works

+[Story map/flow chart photo]("../assets/readme-files/") also check this works

 ### Features

+Introduction - welcome text in magenta to mirror the colour of rhubarb

+User name - user is given a themed name at the beginning of the game.
+Names and code are adapted from my previous Javascript project [Wizard Name Generator](https://elyserh.github.io/wizard-name-generator/index.html).
+Includes error handler if no name is entered.

 Instructions - game explained clearly and efficiently, with header to distinguish it from the rest of the text on screen.

 Character choice - user given choice of 3 characters.
 Enough to make it interesting but not so many as to be overwhelming.
 Character choice is confirmed by printing same choice back to character.
+Includes error handler.

 Text width - text does not extend the width of the page; during initial testing I discovered that it was easier to parse and pay attention to the text if it took up less width of the page.
-If it takes up the whole width the whole field is filled and the user is overloaded before having read anything.
+If it takes up the full width the whole field is filled and the user is overloaded before having read anything.
 In a text-heavy game, I am keen to avoid this if I can.

+Path choice - user given choice of path, which includes error handler.

-Rolling - line break between the player making a choice and the computer revealing the decision in order to build suspense and highlight that a ‘roll’ is being made. yellow for rolling (in progress) and green for go
+Rolling - line break between the player making a choice and the computer revealing the decision in order to build suspense and highlight that a ‘roll’ is being made.
+The text is coloured yellow to show that a roll is in progress, not yet red (fail) and not yet green (success).

 Final roll - final roll is shown to the player to indicate whether they have succeeded or failed.
+The success or fail message and the final roll number will be shown in red (fail) or green (success) to heighten the user's connection to the roll.
+These colours will hopefully elicit an emotional response that engages the player in the game.

+End screens - path endings have ascii art to differentiate them from path choice screens; 3 possible options as below.
+The win screen is especially important so as to give to user a sense of achievement.

+Penny - inventory function for penny 'path' to add an extra aspect to the game; you can only 'find' the penny and add it to your inventory if you successfully go down that exact path (function 'penny').
+Conditional statement later in game to check if user has penny or not.
+Inventory reset when game is reset.

-Increased number of lines in terminal - The number of rows in the terminal has been increased from 24 to 30; this is to allow some of the longer files to display on the screen at the same time as the choices.
-Without these additional rolls, the user would have to manually scroll up the page in order to see what they had missed.
+Increased number of lines in terminal - The number of rows in the terminal has been increased from 24 to 30; this is to allow some of the longer files, such as the intro, to display on the screen at the same time as the choices.
+Without these additional rows, the user would have to manually scroll up the page in order to see what they had missed.

+Alternate text - for some paths ('path_or_bridge', 'grab_or_send' and 'barehanded_or_ovenmitts') the text is different depending on which character the user chose at the beginning of the game.
+This is to enhance the user experience and provide more story variance, especially for users who have played many times.

 Type 'r' to return to the beginning - require user input to return to the beginning of the game, allowing the user to fully read the current path before triggering a reset and printing the beginning text.
 Handles user errors such as uppercase 'R' or any other character.

-Background - The site background invokes a deep dark forest, as most of the action takes place outside.
+Background - The site background is dark green and the 'Run Program' button is pink, to mimick the colour of rhubarb.
 It is neutral so as not to detract from the game.

-Penny - inventory function for penny 'path' to add an extra aspect to the game; you can only 'find' the penny and add it to your inventory if you successfully go down that exact path.
-Conditional statement later in game to check if user has penny or not.
-Inventory reset when game is reset.

-User name - user is given a themed name at the beginning of the game.
-Names and code are adapted from my previous Javascript project [Wizard Name Generator](https://elyserh.github.io/wizard-name-generator/index.html).
+Cyan error messages - I have deliberately made my error messages cyan; the colour is eye-catching enough to draw the user's attention and communicate that an action needs to take place, without being alarming.
+It's not an urgent situation so there's no need to use the harsh red for an accidental user error.

 ### Technologies
 Languages used: